KJHJason/Cultured-Downloader/doc/session_cookie_guide.md

 ## Using Browser's Developer Tools

-This method is more technical and requires you to be familiar with your browser's developer tools.
+This method is more technical and you might get lost if you're unfamiliar with your browser's developer tools.

 ### Step 1: Opening the developer tools